Summary of Recent Changes

 Significant changes to this guidance include the following:

-In addition to following these HCP guidelines, HCF are required to follow State and Local Health Officer Orders and All Facilities Letters (AFLs) including health care worker vaccination requirements and return to work for exposed and infected HCP:
+HCF are required to follow County COVID-19 Health Officer Orders, California All Facilities Letters (AFLs), and Cal/OSHA regulations including the return to work for exposed and infected workers:

-Employers and facilities can have policies that are stricter than those required by State and County Health Officer Orders and Cal/OSHA or recommended by the CDC.
+Employers and facilities can have policies that are more protective than those required by County Health Officer Orders, CA AFLs, and Cal/OSHA or recommended by the CDC.